Cam-K/erNES/README.md

 A NES emulator using SDL2 as it's graphics library that is able to boot games such as Castlevania and Super Mario Bros.

-Features a CPU tester to check the core against the Tom Harte processor routines, with the appropriate JSON data.

 There is no APU imeplementation.

 Currently a work in progress.